-What is bigilla?
+So what is bigilla?

-I had read about bigilla before visiting Malta but my very first encounter with this bean paste was right in front of our rental apartment the second evening of our stay.
+I had read about bigilla before visiting Malta.
+However my very first encounter with this bean paste was right in front of our rental apartment the second evening of our stay.
 Just as I was about to prepare some sweet onions and marinated rabbit to throw on the barbecue, this old van stops at the corner and turns his hellishly loud speakers on.
 I couldn’t possibly understand what the vendor was shouting all the time but my husband got out and shouted back at me “what the hell does bigilla mean?”.

 Sfineg beignetsThen another 5 minutes later he comes back again, now carrying a brown paper bag with greasy stains on it.
 “Salt cod beignets,” he says, “freshly fried”.
 So apparently the man with a van also fries these on the spot!
-He must be quite popular around here because you can hear the exciting conversations of the locals who gather around the van to buy goodies as well.
+He must be quite popular around here.
+Because you can hear the exciting conversations of the locals who gather around the van to buy goodies as well.

 I glanced over at the deliciously smelling goodies on the table and made up my mind.
 I happily chucked the sweet onion side dish for the bbq rabbit back into the fridge.
 Unexpected dinner changes, I love them!
 As long as it tastes good.